MarinoLinic/podcasts/Original_Notes/Tommy Robinson - Exposing the Islamic Takeover of Britain.md

     *   Robinson argues that while other immigrant groups integrated successfully, Islam is "oil" to the West's "water."
 It does not mix; it separates and dominates.
     *   **The Blueprint:** Luton is not an anomaly; it is the future model for every British town and, eventually, American cities.
 The problems of rape, hostility, and segregation that were once confined to Luton are now nationwide.
 *   **The Warning to America:**
-    *   Robinson warns that the US is only 5-10 years behind the UK.
-(Marino's comment: *It is most certainly not, in my opinion.
-It would take several decades.*)
+    *   Robinson warns that the US is only 5-10 years behind the UK. (**Marino's remark: _It is most certainly not, in my opinion.
+It would take several decades._**)
     *   *Illegal Entry:* He recalls entering the US illegally in 2010 to give a speech titled "A Warning to America" in New York, feeling the message was urgent enough to break the law.
     *   *The Hispanic Comparison:* He critiques Americans who complained about Mexican/Hispanic immigration, arguing they "didn't have a clue."
 Hispanic immigrants share a Christian foundation; the influx of Somali, Afghani, Syrian, and Pakistani migrants brings a fundamentally hostile, alien culture that cannot be assimilated.